collinbarrett/wp-vps-build-guide/README.md

 - PHP Processor: HHVM
   - w/php5-fpm failover
 - Object Cache: Redis
-- TLS w/SPDY: yes (A+ SSL labs)
+- TLS w/SPDY
 - IPv4 & IPv6

 ## General Notes
-- Items in curly brackets {} should be treated as variables and replaced with your own info.
+- Items in curly brackets {} should be treated as variables and replaced with custom info.
-- I have annotated recommended spots where I like to stop and take a DigitalOcean (DO) Snapshot so I don’t have to roll all the way back if I bork something up.
+- Recommended Snapshot points are annotated throughout, but feel free to take these more or less frequently.

 ## Assumptions
-- You have basic *nix terminal skills.
+- The developer has basic *nix terminal skills.
-- You have a ssh key already created with the public key on DO and the private .pem stored locally at {myPK}.
+- The developer has a ssh key already created with the public key on DO and the private .pem stored locally at {myPK}.

 ## Sources
 This build guide is constructed from a compilation of sources from all over the web.
-I have tried to credit sources where I could (using inline "via"), but I am sure that I left somebody's blog out.
+Inline "via"s give credit to some of these source, but apologies go out to any blogs that were forgotten.

 ## Support
-The best way to support this project is to submit issues and pull requests.
-I hope that this becomes a useful resource for the average WordPress shop or freelancer to maintain cutting-edge hosting at a low cost.
-It'd also make my happy to have you check out my site and services at <a href="https://collinmbarrett.com" target="_blank">collinmbarrett.com</a>.
+The best way to support this project is to submit issues and pull requests to assist in keeping the guide up-to-date.
+Clicking through the maintainer's <a href="brrt.co/CBDigitalOcean" target="_blank">DigitalOcean affiliate link</a> when signing up is helpful as well, but by no means expected.

 ## Build Guide
 1. Create a new VPS running the newest Ubuntu x64.